fabioesilveira/Back-end-FAST-FUEL/README.md

 This prevents the frontend from deciding the amount charged or marking a payment as approved without server-side verification.

 The integration currently runs in **Stripe Sandbox / Test Mode**, so no real money is processed.

+---

+### Transactional Order Confirmation Emails

+Fast Fuel integrates with **Resend** to automatically send transactional order confirmation emails after an order is successfully created.

+The email is triggered by the backend after:

+- Stripe payment verification succeeds
+- The order is stored in MySQL
+- A unique order number is generated

+Confirmation emails include:

+- Customer name
+- Order number
+- Delivery address
+- Purchased products
+- Product images
+- Item quantities
+- Item prices
+- Subtotal
+- Combo discount
+- Tax
+- Delivery fee
+- Final total
+- A direct link to track the order

+Product information is generated using the stored order snapshot, ensuring that the email reflects the exact product data and pricing associated with the purchase.

+Emails are sent through the verified Fast Fuel domain using:

+`orders@fast-fuel-orders.com`

+If email delivery fails, the order remains successfully created because email delivery is handled separately from the core order transaction.

+---

 #### Payment Flow